 Heather Mansfield is the founder of the Nonprofit Tech for Good blog and author of the best-selling books Mobile for Good and Social Media for Social Good.
-Over the last 10 years, she’s grown a following for @nonprofitorgs on social networks to more than one million and presented over 100 social media and online fundraising trainings throughout the United States, Canada, Australia, New Zealand, India, and Southeast Asia.
-In addition, she’s presented over 500 webinars thus training more than 30,000 nonprofits, NGOs, and charities worldwide.
+Over the last 10 years, she’s grown a following for @nonprofitorgs on social networks to more than one million and presented over 100 in-person social media and online fundraising trainings throughout the United States, Canada, Australia, New Zealand, India, and Southeast Asia.
+In addition, she’s presented over 500 webinars thus training more than 50,000 nonprofit, NGO, and charity staff worldwide.

 Originally from Springfield, MO, Heather moved to Los Angeles at 19 to pursue a Bachelor of Arts in Political Theory from UCLA.
 Semester abroad programs led her to Mexico, Chile, and Argentina to study Spanish and anthropology.
 After college, Heather moved to Washington, D.C. where she worked by day at the Pew Center for Civic Journalism, and by night and on the weekends, she volunteered with the Guatemala Human Rights Commission.
 Inspired by their work, she then moved to Guatemala to volunteer for Niño Obrero, a school for street children.